centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 If you want to remove a Centreon Engine configuration, use the **DEL** action.
-The name is used to identify the configuration to delete:
+To identify the configuration to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ENGINECFG -a del -v "Centreon Engine cfg for poller NY"